 Check out Kim and Garrett’s painted/decoupaged gnomes on YouTube!
 Consider following them too while you’re there: Kim and Garrett’s projects are as much fun as they are!

 Pin Gnome DIY

-Pin our DIY Christmas gnome for later.
+Pin our gnome DIY for later.
 Pinning is always welcome and appreciated!